eberban/eberban/.ai/notes/07-tooling-plan.md

      `ze` across definitions, cross-sentence context updates beyond `an`, speaker change.
    - Test format: world fixture (atoms, fact tables per undefined root, context fields) plus cases `text` → `true | false | unknown`.
-3. **Dictionary lint.** mia: "why not".
-Signature syntax, transitivity versus signature (the check already found `vire` with `[E] visits [E]` and `stini` vowel-final with one place), CCV and final `-i` imply a predicate A place, compound components and `see_also` targets exist, embedded examples parse, morphology validity.
-No stats command: "there is already counts displayed on the dictionary page".
+3. **Dictionary lint** (implemented). mia: "why not". `web/src/shared/dict-lint.js`, run by `npm run cli -- lint` and by `web/src/grammar/dictionary-lint.test.js`, which fails on any finding (no allowlist).
+Rules: every key parses as its `family` (particles through the grammar rule of the same name), `family` codes exist in `_family`, signature syntax (first mention typed, places a prefix of EAOU, a predicate-only first place may be written as A, generic predicate type `p(...)` on first mention), root transitivity versus signature, CCV and final `-i` iff predicate A place, gloss colon convention, compound components and `see_also` targets exist, `{...}` references and examples parse, Eberban `definition` fields parse and define their key.
+A `definition_draft` field is ignored by the lint.
+No stats
+   command: "there is already counts displayed on the dictionary page".
 4. **Base layer in Eberban** with fixtures, following [05-layering-and-modules.md](05-layering-and-modules.md).
    Then tenses as the first human-vocabulary exercise, measured on the ergonomics test set of [04-time-layer.md](04-time-layer.md) once mia has amended it.